mas-cli/mas/README.md

 mas operates via the same system services as the Mac App Store.
 These exist as separate processes with communication through XPC.
 As a result of this, mas experiences similar problems as the pasteboard when running inside `tmux`.
-A [wrapper tool exists](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to fix pasteboard behavior which also works for mas.
+A [wrapper tool exists](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to fix pasteboard behavior, which also works for mas.

 You should consider configuring `tmux` to use the wrapper, but, if you do not wish to do this, it can be used on a